 The City of Gainesville, Texas is committed to the promotion of high quality development in all parts of the City, and to an ongoing improvement in the quality of life for its citizens.
 Due to this objective, the City of Gainesville will, on a case by case basis, consider providing tax abatements as a stimulus for development in Gainesville.
 A policy, any abatement consideration for a development will be provided in accordance with the procedures and criteria of the City’s Tax Abatement Guidelines.
-One tax abatement approved in FY2017, became effective during FY 2020.
-At the end of FY 2020, the City had seven active tax abatement agreements.
+At the end of FY 2023, the City had five active tax abatement agreements.

 The policy of the City of Gainesville and its component unit, the Gainesville Economic Development Corporation (GEDC) is to encourage new investment and business development through the utilization of grants, performance-based job creation grants, and other redevelopment grants, as authorized by Chapter 380, 501, 504, and 505 of the Texas Local Government Code.

-The City and GEDC have 17 active economic development agreements, which have helped to create or retain 618 jobs in the City in FY 2020.
+The City and GEDC have 10 active economic development agreements, which have helped to create or retain 471 jobs in the City, not including an additional estimated 375 temporary jobs for construction.
 For more details on economic development incentives provided by Gainesville and the GEDC please see the City of Gainesville Economic Development Active Incentives tables below.